alecthomas/mph/README.md

 Primarily, extremely efficient access to static datasets, such as geographical data, NLP data sets, etc.

+On my 2012 vintage MacBook Air, a benchmark against a wikipedia index with 300K keys against a 2GB TSV dump shows ~200ns access time.

 ## How would it be used?

 Typically, the hash table would be used as a fast index into a (much) larger data set, with values in the hash table being file offsets or similar.